007Kc/Kenechukwu_Anyaegbu_Portfolio_Website/README.md

-# Kc — AI Developer Portfolio
+# Kenechukwu Anyaegbu— AI Developer Portfolio

 A personal portfolio website built to showcase my work, skills, and experience as an AI developer and builder.